This post is sponsored by CreditRepair.com

 Although you can’t fix your credit score in 30 days, you can slowly improve your score over time, which will help you save a lot of money on interest rates.

-Here are 5 simple tricks to use to improve your credit score.
+Here are five simple tricks to use to improve your credit score.

 1. Correct any mistakes or errors

-One of the most basic things anyone can do to repair their credit is to start off by checking for errors on their credit report.
+One of the most essential things anyone can do to repair their credit is to start by checking for errors on their credit report.

 Is all of the information on the credit report correct?
 Are the accounts listed yours?